Top 10 things Pete Carroll said Monday: Shaquem Griffin, captains named, injury updates and more

 But if he can’t, then J.R.
 Sweezy will get the start at right guard.

-Sweezy did not play in the preseason due to a high ankle sprain but Carroll said he could have played against the Raiders.
+Sweezy did not play in the preseason due to a high ankle sprain, but Carroll said he could have played against the Raiders.

 “He’ll be ready to go by the end of the week,’’ Carroll said.
-“It’s such a luxury for u to have him to step in for Fluke if we need him.’’
+“It’s such a luxury for us to have him to step in for Fluke if we need him.’’

 Carroll said they need to see how Dion Jordan progresses this week before knowing if he can play Sunday